intershop/intershop-pwa/docs/guides/themes.md

 }
 ```

-With the introduction of such CSS custom properties the values of these properties can be overridden at runtime, in our case through defining them as inline styles at the `html` tag.
+With the introduction of CSS custom properties, the values of these properties can be overridden at runtime, in our case by defining them as inline styles in the `html` tag.

 ```
 <html style="--logo: url(https://localhost/INTERSHOP/static/WFS/inSPIRED-inTRONICS_Business-Site/rest/inSPIRED-inTRONICS_Business-rest/en_US/config/logo.png); --logo-width: 260px; -font-family-regular: Open+Sans; --corporate-primary: #688dc3;" lang="en-US">